 Brought up in Brixton in south London, Jeremiah Emmanuel entered youth politics in his early teens.
 He was elected into the UK Youth Parliament and later became a young mayor.
-Dreaming in the Nightmare is the title of his new book.
+Dreaming in a Nightmare is the title of his new book.
 Was Brixton the nightmare?
 No, he says, he experienced his environment as quite pleasant, although he was surrounded by inequality.
 ‘The reason for the title was that the reality of what me and my friends experienced could be seen as a nightmare to someone else.
 We didn’t see it.’

 As a young black boy, for Jeremiah being stopped and searched by the police was normal.
 ‘One day I was at 10 Downing St at a reception to celebrate activists; a few days later I was in the back of a police van.
 It was normal.
 Others saw it as so unfair this had to happen to me.’

 Recognition that he lived ‘in a city of two worlds’ where people were living ‘parallel lives’ came aged 9 on a trip on the 345 bus, which went from Brixton to Clapham and Battersea, ending in Chelsea.
 For the first time he saw clean pavements, and cars and houses such as he’d never seen before.